conda-forge/jless-feedstock/README.md

 Summary: A command-line JSON viewer

-A JSON viewer which replaces whatever combination of less, jq, cat and your editor you currently use for viewing JSON files.
+A JSON viewer which replaces whatever combination of less, jq, cat and your editor for viewing JSON files.

 Current build status